Exploring Waterfall Gully & Breakfast at Utopia Restaurant

-Open daily for breakfast, brunch and lunch, our favourite time to visit is for a weekend breakfast before heading off to explore the beautiful surrounding bushland (bookings are essential on weekends).
-As there is only one car park located at the end of Waterfall Gully Road, it can be very difficult to find a park, especially on weekends due to the huge number of people who park and then trek up to Mt Lofty Summit and back.
+Open daily for breakfast, brunch and lunch, our favourite time to visit is for a weekend breakfast before heading off to explore the beautiful surrounding bushland.
+As there is only one car park located at the end of Waterfall Gully Road, it can be very difficult to find a park, especially on weekends.
 There is also limited parking along Waterfall Gully Road, but be sure to be respectable to residents when parking alongside privately owned properties.

 The gates to the Waterfall Gully car park are open from 6am-7pm Monday to Sunday, and 6am-9pm Monday to Sunday during daylight savings.